Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/research.md

         Lung cancer remains one of the deadliest cancers due to late-stage diagnosis, when treatment options are limited and survival rates drop below 20%.
 Prior studies suggest that specific VOCs in exhaled breath reflect metabolic alterations linked to early tumorigenesis, changes that can appear months to years before imaging detects a lesion.
     </p>
     <p>
-        While gas chromatography–mass spectrometry (GC-MS) provides the gold-standard precision for VOC analysis, its cost, complexity, and laboratory dependence limit scalability.
+        While gas chromatography-mass spectrometry (GC-MS) provides the gold-standard precision for VOC analysis, its cost, complexity, and laboratory dependence limit scalability.
 The long-term vision is to translate GC-MS-level insights into a portable diagnostic platform, but at this stage, the focus is on identifying, validating, and modeling the relevant VOC patterns.
     </p>
     <hr>
     <strong>Research Questions</strong>